Accelerated Spanish, Lesson 9

 Before we learn our next word, let’s review what Joel did in Lesson 7 when he crawled from the carousel to the ferris wheel.
 He crawled desde the carousel hasta the ferris wheel.

 This time, Joel does the same crawl again, but this time he gets lost in the weeds because nobody mowed the park.
-By the time he finds the carousel several days later, he arrives on the wrong side.
+By the time he finds the ferris wheel several days later, he arrives on the wrong side.

 The ferris wheel operator looks at Joel and sees the trail of trampled weeds that he left behind.
 “Did you make that trail?” he asks.